Gas Distribution Mapping

-Example of a GDM generated by a mobile robot equipped with an electronic nose (e-nose). (left) Ground-truth gas concentration profile with detail of the robot path and measurement locations as red points. (right) Estimated gas distribution from the sensor measurements.
+An example of a GDM generated by a mobile robot equipped with an electronic nose (e-nose). (left) Ground-truth gas concentration profile with details of the robot path and measurement locations as red points. (right) Estimated gas distribution from the sensor measurements.

 Building GDM with a mobile robot is a challenging task, mainly because in many realistic scenarios gas is dispersed by turbulent advection, which creates packets of gas that follow chaotic trajectories.
 This means that the gas distribution is, in general, not static but is continuously changing instead.
 Despite these problems, GDM has important applications in industry, science, and every-day life.
 Mobile robots equipped with gas sensors are deployed, for example, for pollution monitoring in public areas, surveillance of industrial facilities producing harmful gases, or for the inspection of contaminated areas within rescue missions.